The New Narrative of Music Videos

 “The artists have really encouraged it,” says Cudmore, who once enlisted a room of schoolchildren to shout the lyrics of Fucked Up’s “Queen of Hearts.”
 “If they like the treatment or the filmmaker’s previous work, a lot more artists are saying, ‘I just want you to go do your thing.’”

-The new video situates Harrison and guest MC Clairmont the Second in a fourth-wall-busting series of scenes that juxtapose vividly stylized shots with apparent rehearsal footage of the performers and undisguised glimpses of Cudmore’s crew.
+The video situates Harrison and guest MC Clairmont the Second in a fourth-wall-busting series of scenes that juxtapose vividly stylized shots with apparent rehearsal footage of the performers and undisguised glimpses of Cudmore’s crew.
 It all culminates in a mystifying Tree of Life-style interlude of dreamy outerspace vistas and a tracking shot follows Clairmont past a photo shoot with a lingerie model, out of the building and into an impromptu dance sequence with Harrison in a Beer Store parking lot.